weblab-workshops/catbook-react/README.md

 ## to start

-run `npx webpack` to build your react code!
+Run `npx webpack` to build your react code!
+Then open up `index.html` in a browser of your choice.

 ## don't touch